 Members of the Joint Committee have an influence over the Joint Committee's financial and operating policies.

 Members have declared an interest or relationship (as defined) in companies or businesses which may have dealings with the Joint Committee.
-A breakdown of the payments made to these companies under this heading during 2022/23 and balances as at 31 March 2023 is as follows:
+During 2023/24 no payments were made or owed by the Joint Committee for the related bodies.